KratosMultiphysics/Examples/eFlows4HPC/Demo_ROM_workflow/README.md

 ### Kratos

-This example requires the RomApplication and the FluidDynamicsApplication.
+This example requires the RomApplication and the CoSimulationApplication.

 If you compiled Kratos, add both these application to the Kratos configure file.